zebraed/yno-userscript/README.md

   </p>
   When you check "Enable Destination Logs", the destinations you reach will be recorded.
   Each log entry includes the map name and depth (actual depth and max depth without shortcuts).
-  Logs are listed by date (based on UTC) for each game session.
+  Logs are listed by date (based on UTC) for each game.
 You can download or delete them.

 ### Installation